 How wearables affect our daily lives?

-Wearable technology has the potential to change our lives and society to a greater extent by allowing us to get ourselves monitored under certain specific system.
-In just a few year’s time, wearable technology has become the talk of the town, from being totally non-existent to being everywhere.
+Wearable technology has the potential to change our lives and society to a greater extent by allowing us to get ourselves monitored under a certain specific system.
+In just a few years, wearable technology has become the talk of the town, from being non-existent to being everywhere.
 Because of this sudden spike in popularity, wearable technology aims to smoothly enter the daily lives of individuals and become a functional part of their daily life.

 Wearable technology eyeing to influence the areas of health and medicine, fitness, aging, disability, education, transportation, enterprise, finance, gaming, music, etc. both financially and as a serving technology.